 6. How does the facility receive the room and board payment from the resident?

-SA checks are authorized by the county DSS and written to the recipient, and mailed to them at the facility in which they reside, unless the recipient has assigned another person as the payee.
-The resident should have a contract with the facility to pay a specific rate for room and board.
-Using the SA check and other income, the SA recipient or his/her representative pays the facility up to the state maximum room and board rate.
+SA benefits are authorized by the county DSS for the recipient.
+The resident should have a contract with the facility to pay a specific rate for room and board, which cannot be more than the rate established by the General Assembly.
+Using the SA benefit and other income, the SA recipient or his/her representative pays the facility up to the state maximum room and board rate.

 The SA recipient is allowed to keep $46 a month to meet personal needs (Medicaid co-payments, personal items, etc).
-He/she is also allowed to keep up to $20 each month from other income to spend on their personal needs.
+He/she may be allowed to keep up to $20 each month from other income to spend on their personal needs.
 An exception to the $20 exclusion is an SA recipient who has earned income.
 These applicant/recipients are also allowed other exclusions from their earnings.